xmartlabs/XLForm/README.md

  * Ability to easily navigate among rows, fully customizable.
  * Ability to show inputAccessoryView if needed.
 By default a navigation input accessory view is shown.
  * Read only mode for a particular row or the entire form.
- * Rows can be hidden or shown depending on other rows values declaratively using conditions, `NSPredicates`. (see [*Using NSPredicates to hide/show or enable/disable a row*](#Using NSPredicates to hide/show or enable/disable a row "Using Predicates"))
+ * Rows can be hidden or shown depending on other rows values.
+This can be done declaratively using `NSPredicates`. (see [*Make a row or section invisible depending on other rows values*](#Make a row or section invisible depending on other rows values "Using Predicates"))